 Lead or participate in training sessions designed to educate targeted stakeholder groups, including but not limited to the wind industry, regulatory agencies, academia, researchers, and the general public on current methodologies or technologies used for monitoring and mitigating wind energy and wildlife interactions.
-WREN will lead or participate based on topic.
-Trainings could be virtual or in person.
+WREN will lead or participate based on the topic.
+Training could be virtual or in person.

 Lead or participate in workshops to further explore concepts relevant to the wind energy and wildlife community.
-WREN will lead or participate based on topic.
+WREN will lead or participate based on the topic.
 Additional workshop attendees will be made up of subject matter experts, regulators, and wind energy industry representatives.
-Workshops will result in a proceedings or manuscripts on the topic.
+Workshops will result in proceedings or manuscripts on the topic.

 Provide a biannual update for each country’s wind energy and wildlife activities via a webinar.
 WREN will present these updates on an annual basis and post the recordings on Tethys.

 Deliverables: Deliverables will be based on a specific topic area and topic goals, and may include one or more of the approaches listed previously.

 Work Package 4: Monitoring and Mitigation Technology and Methodology Database

 This effort will establish and maintain a database of technologies and methodologies for monitoring (e.g., acoustic detectors, cameras) and mitigating (e.g., smart curtailment, deterrents) the environmental effects of wind energy.